 The Risk Management Framework makes use of stress and scenario testing to consider potential outcomes for the Society.
 For example, the stresses caused by falling house prices, rising unemployment, increasing inflation, cost of living and pressure on borrowers' affordability.
 The results of stress and scenario testing are used to evaluate the adequacy of the controls in place and to test the Society's response, contingency and recovery plans.
-The Society has considered the financial impacts of the risks arising as a result of rising inflation, rising cost of living, the COVID-19 pandemic, Brexit and the war in Ukraine by undertaking rigorous stress-testing of the potential outcomes, the results of which demonstrate that it has sufficient capital resources to withstand a range of severe stress scenarios.
-The Corporate Plan has also been reviewed and scenarios modelled to take account of the possible difficult market conditions in 2022.
+The Society has considered the financial impacts of the risks arising as a result of rising interest rates and rising inflation by undertaking rigorous stress testing of the potential outcomes, the results of which demonstrate that it has sufficient capital resources to withstand a range of severe stress scenarios.
+The Corporate Plan has also been reviewed and scenarios modelled to take account of the possible difficult market conditions in 2023.